tpoechtrager/osxcross/README.md

    OSXCross.

 \*\*
-Xcode up to 10.2.x is known to work.
+-- Xcode up to 11.0.0 Beta is known to work.
-Use Firefox if you have problems with signing in.
+-- Use Firefox if you have problems signing in.

 \*\*\*
-If you get a dialog with a crossed circle, ignore it.
+-- If you get a dialog with a crossed circle, ignore it.
-You don't need to install Xcode.
+-- You don't need to install Xcode.

 Step 1. and 2. can be skipped if you have Xcode installed.

-##### Packing the SDK on Linux, Method 1 (Xcode > 8.0): #####
+##### Packing the SDK on Linux - Method 1 (Xcode > 8.0): #####

 This method may require up to 20 GB of free disk space.
 An SSD is recommended for this method.